zammad/zammad-admin-documentation/manage/slas/index.rst

 SLAs
 ****

-Service Level Agreements , abbreviated SLAs , help you to meet specific response times for your customers' requests.
+Service Level Agreements, abbreviated SLAs, help you to meet specific response times for your customers' requests.
 This way you can define goals such as answering every inquiry within eight hours.
 If you are at risk of missing this target, Zammad will alert you.